Loyola University Chicago

 Books

-Andrews, Michael F. Forthcoming.
+Andrews, Michael F. 2024.
 One (Un)Like the Other: Rethinking Ethics, Empathy, and Transcendence from Husserl to Derrida.
 Albany: SUNY Press.

 Apostolopoulos, Dimitris.
 2019.
 Merleau-Ponty’s Phenomenology of Language.
 London: Rowman & Littlefield.